Modhura002/Amazon-Clone/README.md

 # Amazon Clone
- -made purely by CSS and HTML by Modhura
+ -made purely by CSS and HTML by Modhura Banerjee